Efficiency of Self-Adjusting Heaps: Abstract

 \section{Abstract}

-Since the invention of the pairing heap by Fredman et al.~\cite{FSST86}, it has been an open question whether this or any other simple ``self-adjusting" heap supports decrease-key operations on $n$-item heaps in $\OO(\log\log n)$ time.
+Since the invention of the pairing heap by Fredman, Sedgewick, Sleator, and Tarjan~\cite{FSST86}, it has been an open question whether this or any other simple ``self-adjusting" heap supports decrease-key operations in $\OO(\log\log n)$ time, where $n$ is the number of heap items.
 Using powerful new techniques, we answer this question in the affirmative.
-We prove that both slim and smooth heaps, recently introduced self-adjusting heaps, support heap operations on an $n$-item heap in the following amortized time bounds: $\OO(\log n)$ for delete-min and delete, $\OO(\log\log n)$ for decrease-key, and $\OO(1)$ for all other heap operations, including insert and meld.
+We prove that both slim and smooth heaps, recently introduced self-adjusting heaps, support heap operations in the following amortized time bounds: $\OO(\log n)$ for delete-min and delete, $\OO(\log\log n)$ for decrease-key, and $\OO(1)$ for all other heap operations, including insert and meld, where $n$ is the number of heap items that are eventually deleted: Items inserted but never deleted do not count in the bounds.
 We also analyze the multipass pairing heap, a variant of pairing heaps.
-For this heap implementation, we obtain the same bounds except for decrease-key, for which our bound is $\OO(\log\log n \log\log\log n)$.
+For this heap implementation, we obtain the same bounds except for decrease-key, for which our bound is $\OO(\log\log n \cdot\log\log\log n)$, where again items that are never deleted do not count in $n$.
 Our bounds significantly improve the best previously known bounds for all three data structures.
-For slim and smooth heaps our bounds are tight, since they match lower bounds of Iacono and {\"O}zkan~\cite{IaconoOzkan}; for multipass pairing heaps our bounds are tight except for decrease-key, which by the lower bounds of Fredman~\cite{FredmanLB} and Iacono and {\"O}zkan~\cite{IaconoOzkan} must take $\Omega(\log\log n)$ amortized time if delete-min takes $\OO(\log n)$ time.
+For slim and smooth heaps our bounds are tight, since they match lower bounds of Iacono and {\"O}zkan~\cite{IaconoOzkan}.